 Figuring out the root causes of your Hashimoto’s-related symptoms can be challenging and overwhelming.
 After all, many symptoms overlap with several other conditions.
 But, the origin of these symptoms doesn’t have to be a mystery.
 Often, these symptoms stem from a deficiency in an essential trace element: zinc.

 One in four individuals in the general population may be zinc deficient, including most people with hypothyroidism and Hashimoto’s.
 Furthermore, an estimated 17 percent of the worldwide population is at risk of inadequate zinc intake.

 Zinc is involved as a catalyst in many different pathways in the body.
 It’s also very important for gut health, immune function, tissue healing, the conversion of T4 to T3, and the production of TSH.
-It can help tighten the intestinal junctions of those with intestinal permeability as well.
-For this reason, increasing your zinc levels may help reduce your symptoms and even lead you towards remission!
+Zinc can help tighten the intestinal junctions of those with intestinal permeability as well.
+For this reason, increasing your zinc levels may help reduce your symptoms and even lead you towards remission from Hashimoto’s!

 In the following article, you’ll discover:

 - What are the symptoms and causes of zinc deficiency?

 - How low zinc levels affect Hashimoto’s